• Skip to main content

 Important Considerations for Technologists

-• Specific Modalities: California licenses technologists in specific modalities, such as diagnostic radiologic technology, CT, MRI, mammography, and radiation therapy.
+• Specific Modalities: California licenses technologists in specific modalities, such as diagnostic radiologic technology, CT, mammography, and radiation therapy.
 Ensure your ARRT certification aligns with the modality you intend to practice in California.

 • Licensing Times: The processing time for license applications can vary.
 It’s best to apply well in advance of your intended start date in California.